iestevea/mobile-market/readme.md

 - Try!

-In the route `/list` you could see the users list according to the searcher's value and go to the detail of one of the users.
+In the route `/list` you could see the mobile list according to the searcher's value and go to the detail of one of the mobiles.